dorkodu/sage/evangelism.md

 -   Sage is not some sort of query language
 -   Sage is not a communication protocol like HTTP or TCP/IP

-Here’s how I like to describe it instead: **Sage is a specification for a query-based data exchange protocol about designing and building APIs, and a runtime capable of executing such queries.**
+Here’s how we like to describe it instead: **Sage is an open protocol for query-based data exchange, and a runtime capable of executing such queries.**